Elsevier ScienceDirect Contract Negotiations

 The University of Aberdeen subscribes to around 2259 Elsevier ScienceDirect journals - a significant portion of the literature that our researchers engage with daily.
 In 2020, our annual academic journal subscription costs with Elsevier amounted to £724,021.
 This accounted for almost 25% of our entire Library content budget for the year.

-These pages provide information on the ongoing negotiations between the HE Sector and Elsevier and will be kept up to date with the latest news.
+These pages provide information on the negotiations between the HE Sector and Elsevier and the latest news.

-The UK Universities sector is entering negotiations with Elsevier with two core objectives:
+The UK Universities sector entered negotiations with Elsevier with two core objectives:

 - to reduce costs to levels UK universities can sustain, and

 - to provide full and immediate open access to UK research.